 If you’re moving, you’ll need the right tools for the job, or else you risk running into delays, broken items, and packages that aren’t properly secured.
 Let’s start with the small stuff:

 - Tape Gun/Dispenser.
-This will allow you to tape with lightening speed.
-Okay, maybe not lightening speed exactly, but the moving process will go much faster with a tape dispenser at your disposal.
+This will allow you to tape with lightning speed.
+Okay, maybe not lightning speed exactly, but the moving process will go much faster with a tape dispenser at your disposal.

 - Utility Knife.
 Look, your kitchen knives just aren’t going to cut it.
 Literally.
 Plus, using a kitchen knife to cut things like cords and ropes is a safety risk.
 Use a utility knife (properly and safely), and ensure that all your fingers remain in tact.